-From 2018-19, local authorities have received high needs funding calculated according to a national formula.
-This includes, among other factors, a basic unit of per-pupil funding for pupils in specialist SEN provision, historic spend, and also proxy measures such as population, school attainment, and numbers of children in bad health.
-More detail on the high need formula, and transition arrangements, can be found in the DfE's high need funding operational guide for 2019-20.25
+From 2018-19, local authorities have received high needs funding calculated according to this national formula.
+The high needs formula includes, among other factors, a basic unit of per pupil funding for pupils in specialist SEN provision, historic spend, and also proxy measures such as population, school attainment, and numbers of children in bad health.
+More detail on the high need formula, and transition arrangements, can be found in the DfE's high need funding operational guide for 2020-21.24